cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

   <operator> operand

   // Uses the logical NOT operator and evaluates to the
-  // inverse of the value of the Boolean operand
+  // inverse of the value of the boolean operand
   ! a
   ```